 By: Bonnie L. Grant

 Mice in the garden are a nuisance and a potential health threat due to the diseases these pests carry.
-It is not unusual to have mice in the garden, especially when there is a ready supply of food.
-If you wonder, “will mice eat in my vegetable garden,” the answer is a resounding, “yes.”
-Mice are opportunistic, and vegetable damage is one of the common mouse garden problems.
+It isn’t unusual to have mice in the garden, especially when there is a ready supply of food.
+If you wonder, “Will mice eat in my vegetable garden,” the answer is a resounding, “yes.”
+Mice are opportunistic and vegetable damage is one of the common mouse garden problems.

 Identifying Mouse Damage in the Garden

 Identifying mouse presence is the first step in starting garden mouse control.
 Mice eat cereal grains but are also attracted to other vegetation.
 They eat small amounts in a sporadic fashion, causing contamination and other mouse garden problems.
 Especially take a look at corn and squashes.
 There may be small scrape marks from their teeth.

 Mice are most often spotted at night or early morning but are sometimes out in the daytime.
 They build nests of grass and other material in hidden spaces.
 Mice in the garden may be 5 ½ to 7 inches long and are a brown to gray color.

 How to Get Rid of Mice in the Garden

 Traps and bait are the most common methods of garden mouse control.
 Before you choose how to get rid of mice in the garden, consider the other factors affected by baits and traps.
 The family pet can get injured by traps set out in the open, so be certain to set them under a deck or crawlspace where domestic animals can’t contact the devices.
 Baits should be used in pet-proof housings to prevent Fido from coming in contact with the powerful poisons.
 Deciding how to get rid of mice in the garden should take into consideration the safety of children and four legged friends.